University Process Optimisation through Smart Curriculum Design and Student Accreditation

 The stakeholders involved in this pilot are the following:

 - University Professors: Professors of the ECE school usually teach a small number of courses that belong to the same thematic area (e.g., software engineering).
 Given that those areas revolve around fast moving technological fields, the curriculum must evolve in parallel with the technologies that it addresses.
 However, professors do not have a structured way to review their courses as these compare to job market requirements and technological evolutions and rely exclusively on personal work to identify advancements in the respective scientific domains.
 QualiChain will provide professors with the analytics tools and decision support that will help them make more informed decisions when updating courses.

-- ECE School: The school of Electrical & Computer Engineering needs to modify the current curriculum in a way that will positively impact the skillset and career path of future graduates, improve its ranking and enhance its prestige.
+- ECE School: The school of Electrical & Computer Engineering will leverage the QualiChain platform in order to modify its curriculum in a way that will not only positively impact the skillset and career path of future graduates, but also further enhance the school’s prestige.

 All students can use the QualiChain Intelligent Profiling mechanism, which draws data from the platform’s database and the web, to create their personal profile in QualiChain.
 Professors are able to award undergraduate students with Smart Badges for exceptional performance in a course, while Ph.D. students can be awarded Smart Badges for their work in one or more courses.

 Regarding course updates, professors can insert into the platform’s database information about their courses.
 The QualiChain analytics tool suite draws data from the database and the web and produces various analyses that the professors may use as input in the platform’s DSS mechanism in order to receive recommendations for updating their course.
 The updated course is then saved in QualiChain and the recommendations that the DSS mechanism provides are also updated (based on the needs that were covered in this specific course).

 Moreover, students can leverage the QualiChain Career Advisor functionality to receive personalised recommendations on which courses to take next.
 Finally, the sum of updated courses, knowledge gaps, etc. are synched with the DSS tool which will in turn produce recommendations for the school’s curriculum as a whole.